CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/bigquery-connection/README.md

 # Reading from BigQuery

 This example is a CLI application that writes data from a Google BigQuery Table to the location of a Cortex Connection.
-This builds off the [Local Clients](../local-clients/README.md) example for its initial setup.
+This builds off of the [Local Clients](../local-clients/README.md) example for its initial setup.

 (See [BigQuery.java](./src/main/java/com/c12e/cortex/examples/bigquery/BigQuery.java) for the source code.)